dparedesh/baseline-framework/README.md

 ## Description

 The tool consists of several classes.
+All of them can be found in the [Tools](https://github.com/dparedesh/baseline-framework/tree/master/Tools) directory of this repository.
 The ones at the forefront of the user are:

 - `Channel`:  It describes the selection to be applied to the samples.
 - `VariableDistr`: The variables used to create the plots.